cornell-colab/SGFDH-2021/W5.Basic Text Analysis with Voyant/W5 Game Plan.md

 #### Reading for Tuesday

 * Walsh, Melanie & Maria Antoniak (April 2021) [The Goodreads "Classics": A Computational Study of Readers, Amazon, and Crowdsourced Amateur Criticism](https://post45.org/2021/04/the-goodreads-classics-a-computational-study-of-readers-amazon-and-crowdsourced-amateur-criticism/). _Post 45_, Issue 7.
-*
+* [The Goodreads Classics: Computationally Analyzing Goodreads Reviews](https://melaniewalsh.github.io/Goodreads-Classics/).
+This is the site where Melanie has published interactive versions of the data visualizations from the article, as well as the code she used to scrape the reviews.
+Try out some of the visualizations, and see what you can find!

 Melanie will lead the workshop on Tuesday, so bring her your questions!
+Most important parts:
+1. The section in the article titled "Topic Modeling Goodreads Reviews"
+2. The interactive data visualizations.
-It's fine to focus on the section "Topic Modeling Goodreads Reviews," and skim the rest.
+It's fine to skim the rest if your time is limited.

 ### Resources